zeeguu-ecosystem/Zeeguu-Reader/README.md

-# Unified-Multilanguage-Reader
+# Zeeguu Unified-Multilanguage-Reader :closed_book:
-The Unified-Multilanguage-Reader is a web-based application that implements a multilingual article reading and language learning service that can be deployed amoungst multiple platforms (such as android and IOS).
+The Zeeguu Unified-Multilanguage-Reader (UMR) is a Python-based web application that implements a multilingual article reading and language learning service that can be deployed amoungst multiple platforms (such as android and IOS).
+It makes use of (and shares ties with) [the Zeeguu API](https://github.com/mircealungu/Zeeguu-API), for which an account can be requested on [the Zeeguu website](https://www.zeeguu.unibe.ch).

-The core system is a flask based application.
+The core system is a Flask based REST service.
 When a web article is requested from this system, it will perform the following modifications before returning this article:
 - Format the article into a neatly readable form.
 - Insert zeeguu javascript that allows users to translate words.